Golf’s Leading Luxury Apparel Brands

 PXG

-In 2014, PXG shook up the golf equipment industry, releasing high-priced golf clubs and golf bags designed for affluent and discerning players.
+In 2014, PXG shook up the golf equipment industry, releasing high-priced golf clubs and modern golf bags designed for affluent and discerning players.
 Those initial irons set a new bar of expectation and had other major club manufacturers scrambling to catch up.
 More recently, PXG has entered the apparel side of the business, releasing chic and slightly edgy collections that feature pieces ideally suited for the course, as well as lifestyle clothing that discreetly flaunts your passion for the game.

 G/Fore